-- That staff should recognise that children are capable of abusing their peers (including online).
-Our LGB and Trustees will ensure that our safeguarding/child protection policy includes procedures to minimise the risk of peer on peer abuse and sets out how allegations of peer on peer abuse will be investigated and dealt with. - Our policy includes: - 1. procedures to minimise the risk of child-on-child abuse; - 2. systems in place (and they are well promoted, easily understandable and easily accessible) for children to confidently report abuse, knowing that they concerns will be treated seriously - 3. sets out how allegations of child-on-child abuse will be recorded, investigated and dealt with; - 4. recognition that even if there are no reported cases of child-on-child abuse, such abuse may still be taking place and is simply not reported. - 5.clear processes as to how victims, perpetrators and any other child affected by of child-on-child abuse will be supported; - 6. a statement that makes clear there should be a zero-tolerance approach to abuse and it will never be tolerated or passed off as "banter" "just having a laugh" or "part of growing up" - 7. recognition of the gendered nature of child-on-child abuse, that all child-on-child abuse is unacceptable and will be taken seriously; - 8. the different forms of child- on -child abuse, such as: bullying including cyberbullying, prejudice-based and discriminatory bullying; sexual violence and harassment, physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm; up-skirting; consensual and non-consensual sharing of nides ad semi-nude images and/or videos; causing someone to engage in sexual activity without consent; abuse in intimate relationships between peers and initiation/hazing type violence and rituals
+That employees should recognise that children are capable of abusing their peers (including online).
+Our LGB and Trustees will ensure that our safeguarding/child protection policy includes procedures to minimise the risk of child-on-child abuse and sets out how allegations of child-on-child abuse will be investigated and dealt with.

+Our policy includes:

+- 1. Procedures to minimise the risk of child-on-child abuse; - 2.
+Systems in place (and they are well promoted, easily understandable and easily

+- accessible) for children to confidently report abuse, knowing that they concerns will be treated seriously - 3.
+Sets out how allegations of child-on-child abuse will be recorded, investigated and dealt with: - 4.
+Recognition that even if there are no reported cases of child-on-child abuse, such abuse may still be taking place and is simply not reported. - 5.Clear processes as to how victims, perpetrators and any other child affected by of child-on-child abuse will be supported; - 6.
+A statement that makes clear there should be a zero-tolerance approach to abuse and it will never be tolerated or passed off as "banter" "just having a laugh" or "part of growing up" - 7.
+Recognition of the gendered nature of child-on-child abuse, that all child-on-child abuse is unacceptable and will be taken seriously; - 8.
+The different forms of child- on -child abuse, such as: bullying including cyberbullying, prejudice-based and discriminatory bullying; sexual violence and harassment, physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm; up-skirting; consensual and non-consensual sharing of nides ad semi-nude images and/or videos; causing someone to engage in sexual activity without consent; abuse in intimate relationships between peers and initiation/hazing type violence and rituals